GarwelGarwel/KerbalHealth/README.md

 **Future features**

-- New mechanics: injuries, medical supplies, quarantine, and whatnot...
+- New mechanics: health traits, injuries, medical supplies, quarantine, and whatnot...
 - API for collaboration with other mods

 **Copyright and License**